Need a Homeowners Insurance comparison in Charlotte?

 These are some common coverages you typically see on a policy:

-Dwelling — this portion of your policy that covers the actual structure of your home.
-The cost to replace your home can fluctuate from time to time, based on the cost of raw material, labor, along with supply and demand.
+Dwelling — this is the portion of your policy that covers the actual structure (main house).
+The cost to replace your home can fluctuate from time to time based on the cost of raw material and labor, and of course, supply and demand.

 We’ll run a replacement cost analysis on your home to see how much it would actually cost if the worst happened and you had to rebuild.

-Other Structures — this covers any structure on your property that is not permanently attached to your house.
-This would be fencing, driveways, sidewalks, and detached buildings.
-Usually this coverage is 10% of your Dwelling limit, but can be increased if you want more coverage.
+Other Structures — this covers any structure on your property that is not permanently attached to your house, like fencing, driveways, sidewalks, and detached buildings like sheds and garages.
+Usually this coverage is 10% of whatever your Dwelling limit is, but can be increased if you need more coverage.

-Personal Property — this covers all of your personal belongings, such as clothing, furniture, electronics, and appliances.
-Anything that would fall out of your house if you turned it upside down would be considered personal property.
+Personal Property — this covers all of your personal belongings like clothing, furniture, electronics, and appliances.
+Basically anything that would fall out of your house if you turned it upside down and shook out the contents.

-Loss of Use — this covers your living expenses if you need to live somewhere temporarily due to your home being uninhabitable because of a loss.
+Loss of Use — this covers your living expenses if you need to live somewhere else temporarily because your primary home is uninhabitable due to a loss.

 Medical Expense —this covers medical expenses for guests if they are injured on your property, and in certain cases covers people who are injured off of your property.
 It does not cover health care costs for you or other members of your household.

-Scheduled Personal Property — there are some situations where you might want special coverage for valuables, jewelry, guns, collectibles, rugs, etc.
+Scheduled Personal Property — there are some situations where you might want special coverage for valuables, or collectibles like jewelry, guns, collectibles, rugs, etc..

 Every home is unique, and therefore requires a carefully crafted policy.

-If you’d like us to review your current policy and provide you with quotes, call our office, enter some basic information in the fields below to get started online.
+If you’d like us to review your current policy and provide you with no obligation quotes, call our office, enter some basic information in the fields below to get started online.
 Either way, we make the process super simple!